amplab/spark-ec2/README.md

    d.
 Add a file named `setup.sh` to launch any services on the master/slaves.
 This is called after the templates have been configured.
 You can use the environment variables `$SLAVES` to get a list of slave hostnames and `/root/spark-ec2/copy-dir` to sync a directory across machines.

+   e.
+Modify https://github.com/mesos/spark/blob/master/ec2/spark_ec2.py to add your module to the list of enabled modules.